Peter-Pater/Bluetooth-LE-Spring-2018/Week2/week2_assignment/README.md

 ## Service, characteristics and UUIDs
 As mentioned above, the service, characteristics and UUIDs are as the following:
 - Service: TICTACTOE; UUID: FF20
+	- This is basically a game service, of tic-tac-toe, as described above
 - Characteristic 1: MOVE; UUID: FF21
 	- Type: Read | Write
 	- Valid inputs: A0, A1, A2, B0, B1, B2, C0, C1, C2